mmin18/LayoutCast/README.md

 The test project's apk is about 14.3MB, which contains 380k lines of java code and 86k lines of xml files.

-## Get Started for AndroidStudio/Intellij
+## Getting Started for Android Studio / Intellij

 ### 1. Install Plugin

 *If you have already done that, you can skip this step.*

-1. Download Android Studio/Intellij <https://github.com/mmin18/LayoutCast/raw/master/ide/IDEAPlugin/IDEAPlugin.jar>
+1. Download Android Studio / Intellij plugin <https://github.com/mmin18/LayoutCast/raw/master/ide/IDEAPlugin/IDEAPlugin.jar>
 2. In Android Studio, go to `Preferences` > `Plugins` > `Install plugin from disk...`
 3. Choose the downloaded file from step #1 to install the plugin.